 Fairey and Justin Peck: Heartscape

-His most recent collaboration is one with Justin Peck, one of the country’s most sought-after ballet choreographers.
-Their first collaboration is happening this spring in Miami, where Fairey’s art is the backdrop for a new ballet called “Heatscape.”
+Among his most notable projects, Fairey’s recent collaboration with Justin Peck, one of the country’s most sought-after ballet choreographers, really stand out.
+Their first collaboration happened in the spring of 2015 in Miami, where Fairey’s art is the backdrop for a new ballet called “Heatscape.”
 Peck explains that he was inspired by Fairey’s murals in Miami’s Wynwood arts district, part of a permanent street art exhibit called “Wynwood Walls.”
 With a collaboration between Peck, the young resident choreographer of New York City Ballet who is the hottest new talent in classical dance, and famed street artist Shepard Fairey – Heatscape is one of the most high-profile premieres in MCB’s history.

 Heatscape is one of the most high-profile premieres in MCB’s history